Writing For Young People About Science

 I wanted to be a writer from the time I began reading.
 It wasn't until I grew up and had a child, though, and started reading children's books to him that I began to imagine writing for children.
 When my son was of picture-book age I drafted picture books; when he was a middle grader I drafted middle-grade novels.
 By the time he was a young adult, I had turned to writing non-fiction for children's magazines.

-Why did you make change from fiction to non-fiction?
+Why did you make the change from fiction to non-fiction?

 I was at a children's writers' conference in the early 1990's when Kent Brown, the publisher of Highlights for Children, gave a talk encouraging us all to write for the children's magazine market.
 He pointed out that the average picture book sells 9,000 to 12,000 copies, whereas a magazine article or story may be read by a million children.
 (Of course not every children's magazine has the circulation of Highlights, but most of them go out to at least tens of thousands of subscribers.)